bracesoftware/DETUtils-Old/d_foreach.md

 - This is possible since `iterator (add/remove)` highly rely on the standard `for` loop.
 ## Messages from creator
 ### Notes
+- No notes yet.
 ### Warnings
+- No warnings yet.